 Lata Mangeshkar, the definitive female voice for decades, largely covered two out of the three stereotypical characters available for the heroine: the sexually unaware infantile (grown) girl and the Hindu wife/Mother Nation.
 Asha Bhosle, her sister, took on the task of rendering the third voice (which Mangeshkar refused) — the ‘bad’ girls — of cabaret dancers, vamps, and tragic courtesans.
 There were, of course, some spillovers (like the eternal ‘Pyaar Kiya Toh Darna Kya’, ‘Aaa Janejah’ with its shockingly racist picturisation, and the Lata-Asha duet ‘Mirchi Main Kohlapur Ki’).
 Mangeshkar’s public persona — desexualised, virginal, “pure”, devotional, Hindu — powerfully shaped the Indian national imagination of what a woman singing should sound like.
 The ‘good’ woman’s voice remained within the contours of the sweet, smooth, shrill, adolescent, and safe.
 It rarely strayed into the realms of the textured, husky, thick, too warm, or complicated.
 There was only one standard of measurement for the female voice and it was Lata Mangeshkar’s.
-My aim here is not to comment upon Mangeshkar’s singing abilities or if her voice is “good” or “bad”.
-It’s an analysis of the ways in which her vocal tone and particular style of singing helped fashion Bollywood’s predominant expression of Indian femininity.
+As scholars like Sanjay Srivastava have already pointed out, the dialogue around Lata should move from preoccupations with her voice quality (“good” or “bad”) to the ways in which her singing style helped fashion Bollywood’s predominant expression of Indian femininity.
 The passing of the Lata-era has indeed created spaces for newer ways of hearing the female voice and its associated gender identities.

 Consider for instance, the case of Neha Bhasin (singer of Bollywood hits ‘Kuch Khaas Hai’, ‘Dhunki’ and ‘Jag Goomeya’).
 She was one of the girls chosen for India’s first all-girl pop band: Channel V’s Viva.
 Like most other Indian pop stars, Bhasin soon found that when the initial euphoria faded (the debut album did sell 50 lakh copies), she had to make do as a Bollywood playback singer.
 In a recent interview with Anupama Chopra in Film Companion, Bhasin expressed her discomfort with the term ‘playback’ singing.
 She is not comfortable playing in the back, she’s a performer and wants her due — “I was born a popstar”.
 She also said that her voice was considered “manly”.
 Bhasin’s vocal style is characteristically thicker than the pitch the female singer is expected to have.
 For singers like Bhasin, the future however, lies beyond film music.
 Most upcoming artists are exploring YouTube and other forms of social media to create their distinctive musical expressions.